Marvel Cinematic Universe: The Multiverse Saga films and series

 Disney reportedly began developing a Marvel-based television series for its new streaming service Disney+ by November 2017.
-In July 2018, Feige said discussions had begun with Disney regarding any potential involvement Marvel Studios could have with the streaming service, which he felt was important for the wider company.
-In September 2018, Marvel Studios was reported to be developing several limited series centered on "second-tier" characters from the MCU films who had not and were unlikely to headline their own films.
-Each series was expected to be six to eight episodes and would be produced by Marvel Studios rather than Marvel Television, with Feige taking a "hands-on role" in each series' development.
-Feige said these series would "tell stories... that we wouldn't be able to tell in a theatrical experience—a longer-form narrative".
-He added that being asked by Disney to create these series "energized everyone creatively" within Marvel Studios, since they "could play in a new medium and throw the rules out the window in terms of structure and format".
-Television specials from the studio are marketed as "Marvel Studios Special Presentations".
-The Guardians of the Galaxy Holiday Special (2022), a Special Presentation, was the first project Marvel Studios began planning for Disney+.
+In July 2018, Feige said discussions had begun with Disney about Marvel Studios' potential involvement with the streaming service, which he felt was important for the wider company.
+In September 2018, Marvel Studios was reported to be developing several limited series centered on "second-tier" characters from the MCU films who had not and were unlikely to headline their own films, with Feige taking a "hands-on role" in each series' development.
+He said they would tell stories that could not be told with a feature film, and being asked by Disney to create these series had "energized everyone creatively" within Marvel Studios, since they "could play in a new medium and throw the rules out the window in terms of structure and format".
+Television specials from the studio are known as Special Presentations; The Guardians of the Galaxy Holiday Special (2022) was the first project Marvel Studios began planning for Disney+.